Thompson Sampling-Based Learning and Control for Unknown Dynamic Systems

 \section{Introduction}

-In many practical scenarios, the technical challenges or high costs of accurately modeling system dynamics have driven the development of data-driven control, whose performance heavily depends on the quality of the data \cite{de2019formulas,nortmann2023direct,miller2024robust}.
+In many practical scenarios, such as robotics \cite{chen2024data}, autonomous vehicles\cite{rokonuzzaman2022human}, and industrial processes \cite{markovsky2023data}, the effectiveness of data-driven control critically depends on the availability of high-quality, informative data that sufficiently captures the system’s operational modes and uncertainties.
+However, obtaining such representative datasets is challenging in practice due to safety, cost, and operational constraints \cite{dorfler2023data1,dorfler2023data2,nortmann2023direct,miller2024robust}.
 To address this issue, active learning control (ALC) improves control performance by actively designing the data acquisition process or enhances data utilization efficiency by actively exploring the most informative sampling points \cite{bachman2017learning,heirung2018model,fasel2022ensemble}.
 Thus, ALC has become a powerful tool for enhancing control performance in complex and uncertain systems, particularly in applications such as robotics \cite{taylor2021active}, industrial automation \cite{fu2019active}, and autonomous vehicles \cite{zhang2024interactive}.